Jango73/qt-plus/README.md

 The second method works like ASP, with a view state that enables to transfer a serialized, compressed and eventually crypted (when someone codes it) version of the CWebPage between server and client.
 See the documentation of CWebPage for more information.

+### CRemoteControl
+A server/client that acts somewhat like SSH on Linux.
+Enables remote file transfers and remote shell.

 ### CMJPEGClient
 A client for *MJPEG* streams.
 Notifies via signal whenever a new image arrives.